hackerstolz/hackathon-frontend/README.md

 [ ] Initial html lang is set to "en"
 [X] Replace challenge categories by challenges directly
-[ ] auto extend challenge if called via URL param
 [ ] Fix image fallback sizes and placeholder
-[ ] fix scroll to initial section

 ### TODO

 [ ] Replace static json data with queryies
-[ ] Replace navigation (`g-link`) with hackathon specific IDs [ ] add aftermovie to intro section
+[ ] Replace navigation (`g-link`) with hackathon specific IDs [ ] Add aftermovie to intro section
+[ ] Update route when navigating to challenge from sponsor or price section